-Long-term goals (from university on):
+Long-term goals (from university on): Long term gous (nom unversity on).

--

--

 Priorities

 Thinking about your goals gets you started, but it's also important to think about priorities.
 We often use the word "priorities" to refer to how important something is to us.
 We might think, This is a really important goal, and that is less important.
 Try this experiment: go back to the goals you wrote in Activity 1 and see if you can rank each goal as a 1 (top priority), 2 (middle priority), or 3 (lowest priority).